api3dao/vitepress-docs/docs/guides/airnode/quick-start-aws/index.md

   - Copy the URL for Sepolia in the Ethereum box.

 - `AIRNODE_WALLET_MNEMONIC`: Provide the seed phrase (mnemonic) to a new digital wallet.
-For the purpose of this demo it does not need any ETH in it.
+For the purpose of this guide it does not need any ETH in it.
 Use the Admin CLI command [generate-airnode-mnemonic](/reference/airnode/latest/packages/admin-cli.md#generate-airnode-mnemonic) to create one.